Tour start → end dates | Price | Enquire |

 Approximate Driving Time: transfer 2 hour

-Optional Activities: Okavango Delta Scenic Flight per 5-seater plane – 45 min flight time from US$650, Maun Horse Riding (2 Hours) US$65, Helicopter Scenic Flight per 3-seater chopper – 22 min flight time for $450
+Optional Activities: Okavango Delta Scenic Flight per 5-seater plane – 45 min flight time from US$650, Maun Horse Riding (2 Hours) US$65, Helicopter Scenic Flight per 3-seater chopper – 22 min flight time from US$450

 Day 16

 Departing from the Okavango Delta, we head towards our campsite at Elephant Sands Lodge situated just north of the small town of Nata.
 The camping area is completely unfenced, leaving wild animals to frequent the lodge’s waterhole as they please to quench their thirst caused by the dry and dusty Kalahari Desert.
 If luck is on our side, we may get to see some elephant, buffalo, kudu, zebra, giraffe and possibly even the odd lion or wild dog.
-We spend the day relaxing next to our waterhole (which doubles as the swimming pool), observing nature’s bounty at it’s best.
+We spend the day relaxing next to our waterhole (swimming pool), observing nature’s bounty at its best.

 Accommodation: Elephant Sands Lodge – Twin share accommodation with en-suite facilities